-The Belanger School of Nursing curriculum requires a total of 72 credit hours for students entering prior to Fall 2018 and 64 credit hours for students entering Fall 2018.
+The Belanger School of Nursing curriculum requires a total of 64 credit hours.

 Nursing courses are comprised of classroom and clinical instruction.
 The program spans four academic semesters and additional summer session for those entering prior toFall 2018.
 Maximum time frame for completion of the program is within three academic years.
 Once the student exceeds this time requirement, the student is no longer eligible for financial assistance administered by the state or federal government.

 Student applicants must certify that they do not owe a refund on any grant or student loan, are not in default on a student loan or have made satisfactory arrangements to repay any defaulted loan, and have not borrowed in excess of the loan limits under Title IV programs at any institution.
 Students must provide accurate and truthful data on applications and agree to use all Title IV money received for expenses related to study at The Belanger School of Nursing.